scalacenter/advisoryboard/proposals/021-zinc-improvements.md

 ### Fixing under-compilations

+The incremental compilation implemented by Zinc works conceptually as follows:

+1. During the first compilation, class-to-class relationships and signature info are recorded.
+2. During the second compilation onwards, initial sources are invalidated based on the timestamp change or the file watcher; and Zinc tries to calculate the minimal set of transitively invalidated sources are calculated based on the relationship analysis and heuristics.

+Invalidating more sources than necessary would lead to unnecessary work, called *over-compilation*; invalidating fewer source than necessary could lead to invalid programs, and we call them *under-compilation*.
 There are known pain points in Scala 2.x in terms of under-compilation:

 - Package objects
 - Wildcard imports